-You may be surprised at the results of this survey administered by market research firm YouGov on behalf of the vacation rental marketplace, HomeAway.
+You may be surprised at the results of this survey administered by market research firm YouGov on behalf of the vacation rental marketplace, HomeAway, now VRBO.
 Taken by 2,813 kids in the U.S., U.K., France, Germany and Spain during April 2015, the so-called “Kidfluencer Survey” has more surprises and some not-so-surprising stats.

 Half the kids admit they like family vacations.
 50% of the U.S. kids surveyed said one of their favorite parts of vacation was “being together with my family.”
 In contrast, only 41% of the parents said the most important part of a family vacation was “spending quality time together.”

 American parents are not the easiest pushovers.
 Up to 10% more of the parents surveyed in France, Germany and Spain listen to their kids” opinions than in the U.S.

 Kids notice more than you think they do.
 54% of kids report that their parents seem happier on family vacations and 70% said their parents did not spend too much time on their gadgets – but this question was not asked of spouses.

 Multigenerational travel is parents’ choice.
 38% of parents told the Kidfluencer Survey that grandparents were the first to be invited to join the family vacation, while 55% of kids wanted to invite friends (and 32% wanted to bring their pet.) ?